case

 [Customer Case Study] Renovation DX by a "Construction Firm Where One Person Handles Both Design and Site Management": How They Cut Overall Workload by About 50%

-Challenge: [New Construction] Surveying sites with significant elevation differences required at least two personnel and was extremely labor-intensive.
+Challenge: [New Construction] Surveying sites with elevation differences required at least two people and was extremely labor-intensive.

-Additionally, legal revisions had increased the importance of accurate elevation data.
+Furthermore, due to legal revisions, the importance of accurate elevation data had increased.

-[Renovation] Between on-site inspections and proposal preparation, there were frequent re-visits due to overlooked details.
+[Renovation] Between on-site inspections and proposal preparation, there were frequent repeat visits due to oversights during the initial inspection.

-Solution: Adopted Scanat, which can scan large areas and import point cloud data into CAD to calculate elevation differences.
+Solution: We adopted Scanat, which can scan large areas and import point cloud data into CAD to calculate elevation differences .

 Results: [New Construction] Elevation surveys, which previously required two people, can now be completed by a single person.
 Work time has been drastically reduced to one-fifth of the previous amount.

-[Renovation] Oversights were eliminated, reducing the total workload—including on-site inspections and proposals—by approximately 50%.
+[Renovation] Oversights were eliminated, reducing the total workload—including on-site inspections and proposal preparation—by approximately 50%.

 \Life Arch is using it too!/